-Info Sys/Decision Sci 408 Database Management Systems (3) Info Sys/Decision Sci 411 Microcomputer Business Application Design (3) Info Sys/Decision Sci 415 Decision Support and Expert Systems (3) Info Sys/Decision Sci 465 Linear Programming in Management Science (3) Info Sys/Decision Sci 490 Queuing and Stochastic Models in Management Science (3) Economics 440 Introduction to Econometrics (3) Finance 360 Principles of Insurance (3) Finance 444 Options and Futures (3) Management 422 Production and Inventory Control (3) Management 430 Integrated Logistics Management (3) Management 444 Project Management (3) An additional course in Statistical Concepts (3) MARKETING CONCENTRATION (18 UNITS) Required Courses (9 units) Marketing 353 Marketing Information Technology (3) Marketing 370 Buyer Behavior (3) Marketing 379 Marketing Research Methods (3) Electives (6 units) Choose two from the following:

-Marketing 401 Professional Selling (3) Marketing 405 Integrating Marketing Communications (3) Marketing 415 Managing the Sales Force (3) Marketing 425 Retail Marketing Strategy (3) Marketing 445 International Marketing (3) Marketing 455 Strategic Internet Marketing (3) Marketing 462 Marketing for Entrepreneurs (3) Marketing 465 Managing Services Marketing (3) Marketing 475 Export Marketing Strategies (3) Marketing Concentration Capstone Course (3 units) Marketing 489 Developing Marketing Strategies (3) MINOR IN BUSINESS ADMINISTRATION The minor provides a basic understanding of the role of business in society and the methods used by business.
+InfoSys/DecSci 408 Database Management Systems (3) - InfoSys/DecSci 411 Microcomputer Business Application Design (3) - InfoSys/DecSci 415 Decision Support and Expert Systems (3) - InfoSys/DecSci 465 Linear Programming in Management Science (3) InfoSys/DecSci 490 Queuing and Stochastic Models in Management Science (3) - Econ 440 Introduction to Econometrics (3) - Finance 360 Principles of Insurance (3) - Finance 444 Options and Futures (3) - Management 422 Production and Inventory Control (3) - Management 430 Integrated Logistics Management (3) - Management 444 Project Management (3) - An additional course in Statistical Concepts (3) MARKETING CONCENTRATION (18 UNITS) Required Courses (9 units) Marketing 353 Marketing Information Technology (3)Marketing 370 Buyer Behavior (3)Marketing 379 Marketing Research Methods (3) Electives (6 units) Choose two from the following: Marketing 401 Professional Selling (3) Marketing 405 Integrating Marketing Communications (3) Marketing 415 Managing the Sales Force (3) Marketing 425 Retail Marketing Strategy (3) Marketing 430 Sports Marketing (3) Marketing 445 International Marketing (3) Marketing 455 Strategic Internet Marketing (3) Marketing 462 Marketing for Entrepreneurs (3) Marketing 465 Managing Services Marketing (3) Marketing 475 Export Marketing Strategies (3) Marketing Concentration Capstone Course (3 units) Marketing 489 Developing Marketing Strategies (3) MINOR IN BUSINESS ADMINISTRATION The minor provides a basic understanding of the role of business in society and the methods used by business.
 This curriculum also provides a basis for advanced study.
+A working knowledge of algebra is peece a basis for advanced study.
 A working knowledge of algebra is necessary for several of the required courses.
-Business administration minors shall not enroll in any required upper-division course (in the minor) until they have completed all of the required lower-division courses (in the minor) with a grade of at least C in each course.
-Students must earn a grade of at least C in each course required for the minor.
-Required Lower-Division Courses Accounting 201A,B Financial and Managerial Accounting (3,3) Economics 201 Principles of Microeconomics (3) Economics 202 Principles of Macroeconomics (3) Management 246 Business and Its Legal Environment (3) Info Sys/Decision Sci 265 Introduction to Computing and Application Software(3) Required Upper-Division Courses Special Notice: Enrollment in these courses requires the completion of all lower-division minor requirements with a grade of C or better in each course.
+Business administration minors shall not enroll in any required upper-division course (in the minor) until they have completed all of the required lower-division courses (in the minor) with a grade of at least "C" (2.0) in each course.
+Students must earn a grade of at least "C" (2.0) in each course required for the minor.
+Required Lower-Division Courses Accounting 201A, B Financial and Managerial Accounting (3,3) Econ 201 Principles of Microeconomics (3) Econ 202 Principles of Macroeconomics (3) Management 246 Business and Its Legal Environment (3) InfoSys/DecSci 265 Introduction to Information Systems and Applications (3) Required Upper-Division Courses Special Notice: Enrollment in these courses requires the completion of all lower-division minor requirements with a grade of "C" (2.0) or better in each course.
 Finance 320 Business Finance (3) Management 339 Principles of Management & Operations (3) OR Management 340 Organizational Behavior (3) Marketing 351 Principles of Marketing (3) Economics Majors minoring in Business Administration: Economics Majors can complete a minor in business administration by taking Accounting 201B, Management 246, Finance 320, Management 339 or 340 and Marketing 351.
 All other required courses for the minor are required for the major in Economics.
-MINOR IN INFORMATION SYSTEMS This minor surveys modern computer methods and the development of information-systems.
+MINOR IN INFORMATION SYSTEMS\ This minor surveys modern computer methods and the development of information-systems.
 Emphasis is placed on systems which aid management decision-making.
-Students must earn a grade of at least C in each course listed below.
-Accounting 201A Financial Accounting (3) Info Sys/Decision Sci 265 Introduction to Computing and Application Software (3) Info Sys/Decision Sci 309 Introduction to Operating Systems and Programming (3) Info Sys/Decision Sci 310 Systems Analysis & Design (3) Info Sys/Decision Sci 408 Database Management Systems (3) One of the following:
+Students must earn a grade of at least "C" (2.0) in each course listed below.
+Accounting 201A Financial Accounting (3) InfoSys/DecSci 265 Introduction to Information Systems and Applications (3) InfoSys/DecSci 309 Introduction to Operating Systems and Programming (3) InfoSys/DecSci 310 Systems Analysis & Design (3) InfoSys/DecSci 408 Database Management Systems (3) \Students with a major in business administration may not minor in information systems.
+Interested students may elect to complete a second concentration in information systems.
+One of the following: